Skip to content

 34.19% estimated occupancy 1

-House of the Good Shepherd is a small non-profit nursing home located in Hackettstown, New Jersey.
-This is an A+ rated facility, which is the top grade we offer.
-We were so impressed with this facility that we rated it as one of the top 500 best nursing homes in the country.
-This nursing home was also given impressive ratings in all four of the major categories we assessed.
+House of the Good Shepherd is the sole option we identified in Hackettstown, New Jersey.
+This turns out to be an A+ facility, which is the top rating we offer.
+We were so impressed with this nursing home that we ranked it as one of the top 500 facilities in the nation.
+This facility also received impressive ratings in each of our categories.
 More information about these categories can be found below.

 Quick Details